LoisRP/java-ilpv4-connector-docs/tutorials/peering-ilp-over-http.md

 ```

 {% hint style="info" %}
-Note that the client authenticating as "Peter" may not be an HTTP server.
+Note that the client authenticating as "Peter" might not be an HTTP server.
 In this case, Alice won't be able to send ILP packets to Peter.
 However, ILP-over-HTTP will still work from Peter to Alice as long as Alice is operating an ILP-over-HTTP server endpoint.
 {% endhint %}

 ## Configuration on Bob